gemini3d/gemini3d/docs/Readme_input.md

 [GEMINI-scripts](https://github.com/gemini3d/GEMINI-scripts)
 repository.

+## Grid creation options

+Document grid creation details here...

+## Visualizing the grid

+Plotgrid...
+But explain how to use it...

 ## Running with different boundary and initial conditions:

 GEMINI requires both initial and boundary conditions to run properly.
 Specifically the user must provide a complete initial ionospheric state (density, drift, and temperature for all ionospheric species), along with boundary conditions for the electric potential (in 2D this are the top, bottom, and side potentials; in 3D the topside current density and side wave potentials).
 Fluid state variables are given free-flow boundary conditions at the edges of the simulation grid.
 The `io` module contains code dealing with input of initial state from file and the `potential_comm` and `potentialBCs_mumps` modules contains contains code dealing with boundary condition input.